devowlio/wp-changelog/plugins/real-media-library.md

 All notable changes to this project will be documented in this file.
 See [Conventional Commits](https://conventionalcommits.org) for commit guidelines.

+# 4.11.0 (2020-11-24)

+### feat

+* translation into Persian (CU-ajtpy8)

+### fix

+* compatibility with upcoming WordPress 5.6 (CU-amzjdz)
+* modify max index length for MySQL 5.6 databases so all database tables get created (CU-agzcrp)
+* update backend german translation
+* update german translation
+* use no-store caching for WP REST API calls to avoid issues with browsers and CloudFlare (CU-agzcrp)

 ## 4.10.6 (2020-11-19)